 (4) Facilities undergoing construction activities that include clearing, grading, excavating, grubbing and/or filling activities that result in the disturbance of one or more acres shall submit applications at least ninety days before the date on which construction is to commence.
 Different submittal dates may be required under the terms of applicable general permits.

-(5) Applicants for concentrated animal feeding operations must submit Form 2B.
+(5) Applicants for concentrated animal feeding operations must submit form 2B.

 (6) A NPDES permit shall be valid for a period not to exceed five years.

 (7) A NPDES permit may be renewed.
-An application for renewal of an NPDES permit shall be submitted to the director at least one hundred eighty days prior to the expiration date of the NPDES permit and shall comply with the requirements governing applications for permit to operate and NPDES permit applications that are established in Chapters 901:10-2 and 901:10-3 of the Administrative Code.
+An application for renewal of a NPDES permit shall be submitted to the director at least one hundred eighty days prior to the expiration date of the NPDES permit and shall comply with the requirements governing applications for permit to operate and NPDES permit applications that are established in Chapters 901:10-2 and 901:10-3 of the Administrative Code.

-(E) A permit to operate application that is not connected with an application for an NPDES permit or a permit to install shall be acted upon not later than ninety days after receipt of a complete application as provided by paragraph (A)(9) of this rule.
-The director or the director’s authorized representative may provide guidance and technical assistance to the applicant, provided that the owner or operator is responsible for compliance with the permit and the director shall not be estopped from enforcement.
+(E) A permit to operate application that is not connected with an application for a NPDES permit or a permit to install shall be acted upon not later than ninety days after receipt of a complete application as provided by paragraph (A)(9) of this rule.
+The director or the director's authorized representative may provide guidance and technical assistance to the applicant, provided that the owner or operator is responsible for compliance with the permit and the director shall not be estopped from enforcement.

-Statutory Authority: 903.08, 903.10
+Authorized By: 903.08, 903.10

-Rule Amplifies: 903.01, 903.02, 903.04, 903.07, 903.08, 903.081, 903.082, 903.09, 903.10
+Amplifies: 903.01, 903.02, 903.03, 903.05, 903.07, 903.08, 903.081, 903.082, 903.09, 903.10

-Prior Effective Dates: 07/02/2002
+Prior Effective Dates: 9/15/2005, 1/23/2009

 (A) Criteria for decision making by the director.
 The director shall deny, modify, suspend or revoke a permit to install or permit to operate if: